 In addition, Commonwealth Government agencies are required to develop:

-New places are added to the lists on an ongoing basis so the database should be reviewed regularly.
+New places are added to the lists on an ongoing basis so the Australian Heritage database should be reviewed regularly.
 The values of Commonwealth Heritage List places are protected by the EPBC Act as part of the environment of Commonwealth lands and waters.

 Applicants are encouraged to check each release area for any sites relating to Australian Government heritage lists.

-Commonwealth marine areas and Commonwealth land
+Australian Marine Parks and Commonwealth land

 The Commonwealth heritage management principles include the principle that: